 January saw new albums from a few indie folk rock favourites like Ryan Adams and Laura Marling as they set forth on their live tours.
-There’s a few heavier choices from Cloud Nothings and Japandroids, which really helped on those cold, dark January mornings!
+There’s a few heavier choices too from Cloud Nothings and Japandroids, which really helped on those cold, dark January mornings!

 February Music Favourites

 February releases included the dreamy Jesca Hoop whose name I’ve seen popping up at local events recently.
 Which leads me to another interesting thing I’ve noticed this year – there has been an incredible influx of female artists releasing albums in the folk, electronic, dream pop and indie genres.
 Alas, these artists very rarely make it into the charts (probably not wearing enough pink or some shit like that).
-Take a listen for yourself and let me know what you think of this increase in female singer-songwriters in the ‘indie world’!
+Take a listen for yourself and let me know what you think of this increase in female singer-songwriters in the music world!

 March Music Favourites

 For most of March I was still delving into Laura Marling’s album Semper Femina, as Marling released the song The Valley as a single.
 I fell out of love with her for some weird reason, which I think now is just because I wasn’t ready to hear a lot of what she had to say.
 If you’re like me at all when it comes to music, lyrics are a big part of it.
 I want to understand what it means, why they sang it the way they did.
 The same way you would want to understand poetry.
 But if a wordsmith deals in truth, and you aren’t ready to hear it, I think it can be hard to listen at all.
 So I didn’t, for a long time.
 Semper Femina is like coming up for air.
 The delicate guitar in The Valley will swift you away, just go with it.